meracan/netcdf-swan/doc/README.md

 SWAN data                                       local cache
 ```

+A single master file (.nca) will contain the variable definitions, metadata and indices, and acts as a reference for the data arrays which are stored in the child files (.nc).
+These files are stored in a local cache, beside the SWAN dataset.

+NetCDFSWAN interprets the SWAN data as having two types: "static" data, which includes coordinate data such as timesteps, latitudes, longitudes, bathymetry, and other triangular mesh information, and "spatial" data, which consists of results from the SWAN model, stored in MATLAB files (.mat) and spectra files (ASCII/text).

+For each .mat or .spc file in the SWAN dataset, NetCDFSWAN will read its contents and hold the data in a temporary NetCDF2D object as it gets partitioned.
+The NetCDF2D object will then also act as the 'vehicle' to transport the cache contents to and from the Amazon S3 bucket.

-For the script to work, a temporally sorted folder structure is assumed for the data, with one 'Mesh' folder plus multiple year folders.
+A temporally-sorted folder structure is assumed for the SWAN dataset, with one 'Mesh' folder (coordinate information for the nodes) plus multiple year folders.
 Each year folder contains 12 month folders.
-Each month folder has a 'results' folder, which contains all of the variable data,
+Each month folder has a 'results' folder, which contains all of the variable data associated with the
-in the form of Matlab (.mat) and spectra (.spc) files, that is associated with the
-nodes and their coordinate information (the 'mesh' or 'grid'):
+spatial and spectra nodes:

 ```
 |